Are you interested in comparing data management and data governance?

 Data governance exercises authority, control, and shared decision-making about data management.

-Data management develops, executes, and supervises plans, policies, programs regarding the maintenance of data assets and supporting their lifecycle.
+Data management develops, executes, and supervises plans, policies, and programs regarding the maintenance of data assets and supporting their lifecycle.

 Now let’s consider the concept of data management and data provided by another known industry guide: DCAM.